Hemp in the News and the Smokable Hemp Ban in Texas

 Texas CBD Laws

 Texas CBD laws change and may be different within weeks of this article’s writing due to current developments.
-For many years prior to 2018, news stories told tales of Texas parents trying to get the “miracle drug” of CBD for their children.
+For many years prior to 2018, news stories told tales of Texas parents trying to get their hands on this incredible cannabinoid for their children.
 Until 2018, CBD remained illegal by Texas CBD laws.
 Currently, some judges and legislators in Texas think that law has never changed.
 Others are more open-minded, and Texas introduced laws in 2019 to regulate the production of CBD by Texas companies.

 In 2019, Gov. Gregg Abbott signed House Bill 1325, which echoed many of the legalizations and details of the 2018 Farm Bill.
 However, one of the strange stipulations put in this bill is the band on smokable hemp products.
 This ban went into effect at the beginning of August 2020.
 A lawsuit recently failed to challenge this ban.
 On August 19th, a judge blocked this ban with a unique application of a restraining order.
 In September, a judge lifted the ban until 2021.
 We will do our best to update this article as new information comes to light.